yueyu27/CSEE-CBA_2023_GitHub-Workshop/README.md

 **Repository contents:**
 * *CSEE_GitHub-Workshop.Rproj* - An RProject with version control that allows us to interact with GitHub through RStudio
-* *CSEE_GitHub-Workshop_Activity.Rmd* - An Rmarkdown document with silly questions that we will use to practice version control functions
+* *CSEE_GitHub-Workshop_Activity.md* - A markdown document with silly questions that we will use to practice version control functions